Woman writing quarterly planning goals on a whiteboard covered in sticky notes — the focused session a goal setting plan template structures

 A 13-week quarter divides cleanly into four 3-week blocks plus a buffer week.
 Assign each Primary Goal one milestone per block.
 A milestone is not a task — it's a checkpoint outcome.
 "Complete the outline" is a task.
 "Have a complete first draft that a colleague has read" is a milestone.

-Milestones create the feedback loop Locke and Latham's research identifies as essential.
-Each completed milestone provides the confirmation signal the prefrontal cortex needs to stay engaged.
+Milestones create the feedback loop Locke and Latham's research identifies as essential — the same battery indicator your goal needs to stay visible instead of quietly running down.
+Each completed milestone gives your prefrontal cortex the confirmation signal it needs to stay engaged.

 Step 4 — Build the weekly trigger (4 minutes)

 For each Primary Goal, identify one weekly action that directly moves it forward.
-This is your minimum viable commitment — the thing that, if done nothing else, keeps the goal alive.
+This is your minimum viable commitment — the thing that, if you do nothing else, keeps the goal alive.
 It should take no more than 30–60 minutes per week.

 Step 5 — Schedule the mid-quarter review (4 minutes)